 Calvin and Hobbes often combines these with Reality Ensues.
 One instance: Calvin actually gets an A on a paper for once.
 The (large) center panel is a huge, mid-city celebration, with confetti, cheering spectators, a gigantic Calvin statue and Calvin himself riding in a limo with the key to the city.
 Unfortunately, back in reality, Ms. Wormwood just moves along to more classwork, much to a deflated Calvin's chagrin.

 The music video to "Voices" by Disturbed has the subject imagining doing hostile or even violent things to the people who piss him off, with the voices trying to convince him that this is a good idea.

-In the music video to "Gonna Get Over You," Sara Bareilles is a leather jacket-clade badass who literally waltzes into a Mexican supermarket transforming various shoppers into her outfit-clone backup dancers.
+In the music video to "Gonna Get Over You," Sara Bareilles is a leather jacket-clad badass who literally dances into a Mexican supermarket, transforming various shoppers into her outfit-clone backup dancers.
 At the end of the video, she's revealed to actually be an Adorkable nerdgirl rocking out to a song inside her head, and scaring the other customers.

 In the musical Allegro, the Greek Chorus interrupts the awkward hoofing of a college dance to introduce a fantastic Dream Ballet which shows how the students feel they are dancing; this eventually ends and the dance continues as before.
 In a later montage sequence, the professor's voice droning through their lectures fade away as Joe sees Jenny dancing through his imagination; Joe's buddy Charlie gets his own Imagine Spot showing two girls starting to strip as a professor reads John Keats' poem "The Eve of St. Agnes."